Summer Internships and Opportunities

 Operation Groundswell runs volunteer backpacking programs for students to show that there is an alternative to typical vacation travel.
 Students will have the opportunity to step off the tour bus and delve into new cultures and experiences from a local perspective.
 The program is looking for 20 more people to join the early summer programs for hands-on learning and meaningful volunteer experience.
 Programs this year will travel to Guatemala, Peru, Haiti, West Africa, East Africa, the Middle East, India, and Southeast Asia.
 More information.

 Wediko Summer Program Internship

-Wediko Children’s Services is recruiting students for a a paid, summerinternship.
+Wediko Children’s Services is recruiting students for a paid, summer internship.
 The Wediko Summer Program is a short term residential treatment program that serves children with emotional and behavioral difficulties.
 Their internship provides students with 750 clinical hours and the opportunity to work with experienced professionals in the mental health field.
 More information.

 Study Psychology Abroad

 Students can earn JMU Psychology credit while studying abroad on these short-term experiences.
 During Summer 2015, students can earn PSYC 200/400 credit on the following trips: